-Ahmed had spent six years as a White Ribbon Ambassador but this all came unstuck earlier this year when he wrote an article for The Australian which pointed to the pernicious influence of radical feminists on public debate over domestic violence and suggested that the "growing social and economic disempowerment of men is increasingly the driver of family based violence."
+Ahmed had spent six years as a White Ribbon ambassador but this all came unstuck this year when he wrote an article for The Australian that pointed to the pernicious influence of radical feminists on public debate over domestic violence and suggested the "growing social and economic disempowerment of men is increasingly the driver of familybased violence"

 Boy, did that bring them out in force.
-Fairfax columnist Clementine Ford condemned his dangerous message which "prioritises men's power over women's safety" adding that she didn't have time for "men's woe-betide-me feelings."
-After a tirade of attacks on social media, White Ribbon asked him to step down, informing him that in order to be reinstated he would need to undergo a recommitment program.
+Fairfax columnist Clementine Ford condemned his dangerous message, which "prioritises men's power over women's safety", adding that she didn't have time for "men's woe-betide-me feelings".
+After a tirade of attacks on social media, White Ribbon asked him to step down, informing him that to be reinstated he would need to undergo a recommitment program.
 Shades of Stasiland, eh?
 There's a fascinating twist to this whole saga.
-Heading up White Ribbon Australia's Research and Policy Group is Dr Michael Flood who's on the Technical Advisory Group for UN Partners for Prevention which has produced research papers supporting the essential points Ahmed makes about the links between men's social disempowerment and violence towards their partners.
+Heading up White Ribbon Australia's research and policy group is Michael Flood, who is on the technical advisory group for the UN's Partners for Prevention, which has produced research papers supporting the essential points Ahmed makes about the links between men's social disempowerment and violence towards their partners.

-Michael Flood has spent his career milking men's violence, from his early years teaching boys in Canberra schools about date rape, through to alarmist papers suggesting pornography promotes male aggression, to his latest role as pro-feminist sociologist at the University of Wollongong.
-Despite his years in academia he's happy to play fast and loose with statistics when it comes to demonizing men.
+Flood has spent his career focusing on men's violence, from his early years teaching boys in Canberra schools about date rape through to alarmist papers suggesting pornography promotes male aggression, to his latest role as pro-feminist sociologist at the University of Wollongong.
+Despite his years in academe he's happy to play fast and loose with statistics when it comes to demonising men.

 "Boys think it's OK to hit girls."
 Back in 2008 this shocking news about teenager attitudes to violence led to headlines across the country.
-The source was a press release by White Ribbon Australia reporting on a publication by Michael Flood and Lara Fergus which made the extraordinary claim: "Close to one in three (31%) boys believe 'it's not a big deal to hit a girl'".
-Politicians jumped on the bandwagon, everywhere there were calls for the re-education of these horrible, violent young men.
+The source was a press release by White Ribbon Australia reporting on a publication by Flood and Lara Fergus that made the extraordinary claim: "Close to one in three (31 per cent) boys believe 'it's not a big deal to hit a girl'."
+Politicians jumped on the bandwagon, and everywhere there were calls for the re-education of these horrible, violent young men.

 Flood and his colleagues had it totally wrong.
 The research actually found males hitting females was seen by virtually all young people surveyed to be unacceptable.
-Yet it was quite ok for a girl to hit a boy - 25 per cent of young people agreed with the statement "When a girl hits a guy, it's really not a big deal'.

-When the "error" was brought to their attention, White Ribbon finally issued a correction, sent letters to newspapers but of course none of these had the impact of the incorrect, misleading media headlines splashed right across the country.
+Yet it was quite OK for a girl to hit a boy - 25 per cent of young people agreed with the statement not a big deal".
+When the error was brought to their attention, White Ribbon finally issued a correction and sent letters to newspapers, but of course none of these had the impact of the incorrect, misleading media headlines splashed right across the country.
 A simple mistake?
-Well, perhaps, but there's actually been a steady stream of misleading statistics about domestic violence and it's a full-time job trying to get them corrected.
-The person who has taken on that daunting task is Greg Andresen, the key researcher for the One in Three Campaign which seeks to present an accurate picture of violence in the home.
-The Sydney man somehow manages to challenge much of the deluge of DV misinformation while also working a day job and raising a young family.
+Well, perhaps, but there actually has been a steady stream of misleading statistics about domestic violence and it's a full-time job trying to get them corrected.
+The person who has taken on that daunting task is Greg Andresen, the key researcher for the One in Three Campaign, which seeks to present an accurate picture of violence in the home.
+The Sydney man somehow manages to challenge much of the deluge of misinformation about domestic violence while also working a day job and rearing a voung family